Friday, August 22, 2025

 and the last to leave

-we notice all things
+we notice all things great and small

-that we missed
+that we missed and vow

-we appreciate how the light
+we appreciate how the daylight

-seems brilliantly different now
+shines brilliantly now

 and clouds shape the day